 Next, you need to know how you can set about achieving (or continue working toward) your financial goals.
 By focusing on cash flow, investments, taxes, pensions and retirement plans, estate planning, insurance issues, savings opportunities and other general financial matters, we design a customized financial action plan for you.

 Anybody seeking financial peace of mind can benefit from our services.
 That's why we have no minimum fee or asset requirements.
 Clients have the flexibility to work with us on either a one-time or an ongoing basis.
+Investment management services are available for portfolios $1M+, on a case-by-case basis.

 We provide advice primarily on mutual fund and exchange-traded fund (ETF) investments.
 We do not make recommendations on annuities, commodities, precious metals, sector rotation, market timing strategies, hedge funds, or "alternative" investments.
 We advocate investing over speculating (and the wisdom to know the difference).